 Most D.C. tourists find their way to Georgetown eventually.
 This historic neighborhood is a draw for its beautiful architecture and cobblestone streets, with plentiful shopping options.

-Georgetown’s food scene is having a renaissance too, with new neighborhood arrivals from chef Michael Rafidi’s Levantine cafe Yellow, French brasserie L’Avant-Garde, and NYC’s dreamy cafe Maman.
-Two anticipated Japanese restaurants—Yume Sushi sibling Kyojin and Two Nine from two Sushi Taro alums—will pop in Georgetown this spring.
+Georgetown’s food scene is having a renaissance too, with recent neighborhood arrivals from sultry sushi cave Kyojin, chef Michael Rafidi’s Levantine cafe Yellow, which plans to add dinner in September, and NYC’s dreamy cafe Maman.

 Here’s where to order pastrami sandwiches, fancy cupcakes, brick-oven pizza, and more in Georgetown.
 And to map out an ultimate Georgetown staycation, go here.Read More